Vietnam War POW/MIA issue: Recovery and "rescue"

-During the 1980s, former United States Army Special Forces member Bo Gritz undertook a series of private trips into Southeast Asia, purportedly to locate U.S. POWs whom some believed were still being held by Laos and Vietnam, for example at location Nhommarath.
-These missions were heavily publicized, controversial and widely decried as haphazard – for instance, as some commentators stated, few successful secret missions involve bringing to the border towns women openly marketing commemorative POW-rescue T-shirts.
+In the 1980s, former United States Army Special Forces member Bo Gritz conducted a series of private missions in Southeast Asia, purportedly to locate U.S. POWs that some believed were still being held in Laos and Vietnam, including at locations such as Nhommarath.
+These missions were highly publicized and controversial—some critics noted that successful secret operations typically don’t involve bringing women to border towns to openly sell commemorative POW-rescue T-shirts.